Destiny-IT-guy/linux-basic/Users/README.md

 su james
 ```

-you can also use this option to make sure you switch to the user environement.
+you can also use this option to make sure you switch to the user environment.

 ```bash
 su - james